Code-Institute-Submissions/chloelewisdev-milestone-project-4/README.md

 #### Error pages: 404 and 500 pages

-- Built with the same structure as the auth pages, these two pages have a large hero image with a textbox notifying the user of the issue they have come across.
-- As well as the error message, they also feature buttons to take users back to the home page and include the hotel's email address if users want to get in touch.
+- Simple error message, they also feature buttons to take users back to the home page and include the hotel's email address if users want to get in touch.

 ### Features to consider implementing in the future: